onetarek/all-in-one-seo-pack-extensions/README.md

 # All in One SEO Pack Extensions
-Extend the popular SEO plugin **All In One SEO Pack** and add new features to that plugin.
+WordPress plugin to extend the popular SEO plugin **All In One SEO Pack** and add new features to that plugin.